microsoft/WinDbg-Libraries/DbgModelCppLib/README.md

 # Building
 The easiest way to use this is through our nuget feed: https://www.nuget.org/packages/Microsoft.Debugging.DataModel.CppLib/

-For an example, you can start from the sample in our [WinDbg-Samples repo](https://github.com/Microsoft/WinDbg-Samples):
+For an example, you can start from the sample in our [WinDbg-Samples repo](https://github.com/Microsoft/WinDbg-Samples): https://github.com/Microsoft/WinDbg-Samples/tree/master/DataModelHelloWorld/Cpp
-* TODO - Add full sample link

 # How to use
 There are two important namespaces in the helper library: